 - Service, maintenance and repair or replacement of electrical components

 - Repair, service and replacement of wheels, tracks, frames and other suspension systems

 Those choosing to find employment with one of the heavy-duty mechanic shops in Calgary will enjoy a fast-paced environment.
 However, that’s not true for all shops.
 Many shops see significant slowdowns throughout the year.
 J & W Mechanical Fleet Services serves a broad enough range of industries that our employees are always busy – slowdowns are the exception, not the rule.
 Not only does the fast pace of our shop ensure that you’re never bored, but that you have a chance to earn more (we also pay higher than the industry average).

 While many career choices are limited by future evolution and changes (the downgraded role of automotive mechanics in providing maintenance for consumer vehicles, for instance), the heavy vehicle industry is different.
 Growth in this sector means one thing – more demand for qualified heavy-duty mechanics with the experience, knowledge, and expertise to handle a wide range of maintenance and service needs.

-At J&W, we serve the forestry, construction, material handling, oil and gas, transportation and landscaping industries to name just a few.
-Each of those industries has incredible demand for machinery, and it must be on good working order.
+At J&W, we serve the forestry, construction, material handling, oil and gas, transportation, and landscaping industries to name just a few.
+Each of those industries has incredible demand for machinery, and it must be in good working order.
 We take pride in ensuring our clients have access to qualified, professional services when they need it.

-If you’ve considered a career in one of the area’s heavy duty mechanic shops as either an apprentice or a journeyman, we welcome your application.
-You can send us your resume and application online, or you can call us directly at 403-248-1696.
-We look forward to hearing from you and growing together.
+If you’ve considered a career in one of the area’s heavy-duty mechanic shops as either an apprentice or a journeyman, we welcome your application.